-4. Dismantling Manikin: During both the endodontic and the prosthodontic procedures, the candidate may not disassemble the manikin without permission of the Clinic Floor Examiner.
+- 3. Dismantling Manikin: The typodont should be as clean as it was when you received it.
+During both the endodontic and the prosthodontic procedures, the candidate may not disassemble the manikin without permission of the Clinic Floor Examiner.
 A CFE must be notified prior to disassembly of the typodont.
-The modules will be returned to the module storage box until they are graded and all grade forms/Progress Forms will be collected by the Clinic Floor Examiners.
-Removal of the manikin, typodont or teeth during the examination without permission of the Clinic Floor Examiner will result in failure.
+The modules will be returned to the module storage bag until they are graded and all grade forms/Progress Forms will be collected by the Clinic Floor Examiners.
+Removal of the manikin, typodont or teeth during the examination without permission of the Clinic Floor Examiner will result in failure. - 4.
+Isolation dam: Both the endodontic procedures must be performed under two separate isolation dams.
+In order to avoid evulsion, no clamps should be placed on the teeth to be treated;

-- 5. Isolation dam: Both the endodontic procedures must be performed under two separate isolation dams.
-In order to avoid evulsion, no clamps should be placed on the teeth to be treated; clamps should be placed on nearby artificial teeth.
+clamps should be placed on nearby artificial teeth.
 All work must be done with the isolation dam in place.

 The dam must be removed at the completion of the procedures.
-Failure to place an isolation dam is a violation of examination standards and will result in a critical failure. - 6.
-Instruments: Other than the instruments and materials provided by the testing site, the candidates are responsible for providing the instruments, files and materials of their choice.
-Rotary instruments are permissible during the endodontic procedure. - 7.
+Failure to place an isolation dam is a violation of examination standards and will result in a critical failure.

+- 5. Instruments: Other than the instruments and materials provided by the testing site, the candidates are responsible for providing the instruments, files and materials of their choice.
+Rotary instruments are permissible during the endodontic procedure. - 6.
 Treatment: On the anterior tooth, any form of gutta-percha filling technique may be used, including any warm gutta-percha or carrier-based, thermoplasticized gutta-percha techniques.
 Instrumentation technique, either mechanical or manual is at the candidate's discretion. - a.
 On the posterior tooth, access opening to all canals must be completed. - b.
 If either of the teeth fractures during treatment, the procedure should be completed.
 If a crown fractures during treatment, place the fractured pieces in a sealable plastic bag and turn them in with the treated tooth. - c.
 No occlusal reduction of clinical crowns may be done, other than the normal access preparation.
-Any other alteration will result in a deduction of points. - 8.
-Reference Point: The cemento-enamel junction (CEJ) on the facial surface should be used as the reference point to determine the fill depth. - 9.
-No Temporaries: No temporary material may be placed over the obturation material. - 10.
+Any other alteration will result in a deduction of points. - 7.
+Reference Point: The cemento-enamel junction (CEJ) on the facial surface should be used as the reference point to determine the fill depth. - 8.
+No Temporaries: No temporary material may be placed over the obturation material. - 9.
 Evaluation: As soon as the endodontic procedure is complete, a Clinic Floor Examiner must authorize dismantling the typodont.
 If candidates have completed the endodontic portion of the examination before the official end time they may contact a Clinic Floor Examiner and request permission to dismantle the typodont, submit their procedures and leave the clinic area. - a.
-The endodontic modules must be removed from the carrier trays and must be inserted into the module storage box.
-The candidate's Progress Form must accompany the module box when turned in to the examiners. - b.
+The endodontic modules must be removed from the carrier trays and must be inserted into the module storage bag.
+The candidate's Progress Form must accompany the module bag when turned in to the examiners. - b.
 The treated endodontic modular sections will be maintained by CRDTS as part of the candidate's examination record.